tan-zhihao1/kickpi-book/rk356x-rk3588/en/02-Getting_Started_Guide/02-K1B-Quick_Start_Guide.md

 The development board is equipped with two LEDs:

 The green LED serves as the power indicator, which remains lit by default when powered on.
 The blue LED acts as the system heartbeat indicator.
-If the heartbeat LED flashes continuously, it indicates that the kernel is running normally.
+If the heartbeat LED keeps blinking, it indicates that the kernel is running normally.
 Additionally, the system heartbeat LED can be controlled for other functions as described below.

 ### Power-On Steps